AptaFred/EGE_tree/README.md

 [![HitCount](http://hits.dwyl.io/AptaFred/EGE_tree.svg)](http://hits.dwyl.io/AptaFred/EGE_tree)

 # EGE_Tree
-Méthode to reconstruct an empirical genealogical evolutionary (EGE) tree of an aptamer family based on high-throughput sequencing date.
+Méthode to reconstruct an empirical genealogical evolutionary (EGE) tree of an aptamer family based on high-throughput sequencing data.
 In contrast to classical phylogenetic trees, this tree-diagram represents proliferation and extinction of sequences within a population during rounds of in vitro selection.

+EGE tree can reconstruct the evolution pathways taken during an in vitro selection experiment to result in sequences with better fitness.
+This tree can be used to study the impact of the selective pressure.
+More importantly, it can also be used for the identification of better molecules.

-The method can be performed following the instructions of a readme text and using several files that can be downloaded.
+The method can be performed following the instructions of a readme text and using several files that can be found in the compressed Archive_EGE.zip

 If you have any issues or recommendations, please feel free to open a [ticket](https://github.com/AptaFred/EGE_tree/issues).